-All entry requirement details are correct at the time of publication, September 2018, however, the College may need to make some changes by September 2019 in the light of student demand, staff availability and external factors beyond the College’s control.
+All entry requirement details are correct at the time of publication; however, the College may need to make some changes in light of student demand, staff availability and external factors beyond the College’s control.

 You will gain knowledge and understanding of contemporary social processes and social change in the context of social inequality and difference.
 You will develop understanding of the links between the nature of sociological thought and the methods of sociological enquiry.

-This section provides you with the opportunity to consider developments in digital forms of communication within global society and how these developments are related to social capital.
+Section A: This section provides you with the opportunity to consider developments in digital forms of communication within global society and how these developments are related to social capital.
 You will gain an overview of how Marxists, feminists and postmodernists view digital forms of communication and the impact of digital social communication – whether this is on people’s identity, social inequalities or relationships.
 You will also consider the impact on culture in terms of conflict and change, cultural homogenisation and culture defence.

 You will take a mock examination at the end of your first year of study.
 These examinations will be based on the content you have learned in year one.
 You will take 3 examinations at the end of year two based on the full two years of work.
-These are the only examinations that count towards the final A level grade.
+These are the only examinations that count towards the final A Level grade.

 You will gain a range of very valuable skills.
 You will learn how to work independently.
 You will learn how to find information, extract what is important from it and turn it into an argument.
 You will learn to work in collaboration with others, but also how to work effectively without close supervision.
 Sociology involves learning about research methods so you will learn to conduct research both with others and on your own.
-Studying sociology at college or university has helped many people on their road to success, for example: Jeremy Kyle; Martin Luther King; Michelle Obama; Dan Ackroyd and James Blunt.

 You are expected to spend 4-5 hours each week on independent study.
 You will be given advice on what to do during your independent study time but it will involve tasks such as reading, preparing for your lessons and reviewing what you have learnt.
 You will also be expected to access our VLE on a regular basis to support your learning.